 - Environmental permits: In addition to state and federal agencies that cover environmental issues, local agencies also regulate the environmental impact of businesses, including issues such as air quality, water quality, and waste disposal.
 For example, the number of local air quality boards is increasing, as is their activism in maintaining or improving air pollution in their locale, with a particular focus on businesses.

-If you are in the middle of starting a new business, you'll want the best legal advice, especially when dealing with important licensing and permitting issues.
-Professional assistance can help prevent costly missteps.
-Contact a local attorney for a free initial legal assessment to discuss how they can help ensure you don't start off on the wrong foot.
+If you're in the middle of starting a new business, you'll want the best legal advice, especially when dealing with important licensing and permitting issues.
+Contact a local business organizations attorney to find out more about state and local business licenses and to have some guidance during the application process.